 M-G-M in Culver City was the greatest studio in Hollywood.
 Add to that the history of its current resident, Columbia / TriStar, and one would think that a tour of Sony Studios would be a film-lovers dream come true.

 Oh, Sony's new guided tour is respectable.
 It has its interesting moments.
 But it doesn't even begin to live up to its potential.
-Compared to other available studio tours, I'd have to say that it is only marginally better than the Paramount tour, but not as much fun as the Warner Bros tour.
+Compared to other available studio tours, I'd have to say that it ranks below both the Paramount tour and the Warner Bros tour.

 This is a guided walking tour - no trams here.
 It lasts about two hours, and is a realistic look at the inner workings of a modern movie studio (no snapping sharks here, folks.)
 But they charge less than Paramount's $35 per person for the privilege.

 And, alas, like Paramount, they also manage to take what should be a fascinating subject and manage to make it seem pretty mundane.

 The tour begins across the street (to the east) in the impressive atrium of the cantilevered Sony Pictures Plaza building.
 You park underneath, go to a small office on the north side of the atrium lobby, pay your $33, and then usually wait a few minutes for the tour to begin.
 (Be sure to phone ahead for reservations.)

 You can spend this time looking at the mini-museum Sony has erected on the east side of the atrium, hosting a small number of exhibits from their current and past films.
 On my visit this included props and sets from “Stuart Little”, and costumes from movies like “Bugsy”.
 (Other exhibits have included items from "Charlie's Angels" and "The Patriot.")
 There’s also a fast food area and some tables, if you want a snack.